microsoft/metered-billing-accelerator/README.md

 ## Which challenges does it solve for?

-ISV developers who want to enable their [managed application](https://docs.microsoft.com/en-us/azure/marketplace/azure-app-metered-billing) or SaaS offers to leverage metered billing, and therefore need to submit metered billing data to the "[Azure Marketplace / Metered Billing API](https://docs.microsoft.com/en-us/azure/marketplace/marketplace-metering-service-apis)", have to solve a similar set of challenges.
+ISV developers who want to enable their [managed application][azure-app-metered-billing] or SaaS offers to leverage metered billing, and therefore need to submit metered billing data to the "[Azure Marketplace / Metered Billing API][marketplace-metering-service-apis]", have to solve a similar set of challenges.

 > *"You must keep track of the usage in your code and only send usage events to Microsoft for the usage that is above the base fee."*